Jimmy Butler NBA Preview vs. the Bulls

 Jimmy Butler Insights vs. the Bulls

-- Butler's opponents, the Bulls, have one of the fastest offensive tempos, ranking sixth, averaging 99.7 possessions per game, while his Heat average 99.6 per game, which ranks 14th among NBA teams.
+- Butler's Heat average 99.6 possessions per game, which ranks 14th among NBA teams, while the Bulls are one of the league's fastest, ranking fourth with 99.7 possessions per contest.

-- On defense, the Bulls have conceded 113.4 points per contest, which is 16th-best in the league.
+- Defensively, the Bulls are 12th in the league, allowing 113.5 points per contest.

-- Allowing 45.8 rebounds per game, the Bulls are the 26th-ranked squad in the league.
+- On the glass, the Bulls have conceded 45.6 rebounds per game, which puts them 25th in the league.

-- The Bulls are the 27th-ranked team in the league, allowing 27.9 assists per game.
+- Looking at assists, the Bulls have allowed 27.8 per contest, 26th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!